folding/the-war-years/README.md

 # controller input and keyboard input
 ## keyboard
-* arrows move you around
+* wasd or arrows move you around
 * space bar shoots
+* b button shoots everything to the right
+* ctrl-d toggles debug info
+*
 ## xbox controller
 * analog stick or d-pad move
 * a - shoots
 * b - shoots everything to the right
+* x - shoots everything from your position
 * alarm system used to vibrate controller when shot